 Viruses spread among animals become a serious threat to humans when they adapt for human-to-human transmission.

-About a quarter of the diseases originally spread only among animals are capable of readily spreading from human to human, such as measles and HIV.
+About a quarter of the diseases originally spread only among animals are capable of readily spreading from human to human, such as and HIV.